Philadelphia International Airport: Terminals B and C

-Terminal D
+Terminals D and E

 Terminal D has 16 gates; it opened in 1973.
-The terminal was upgraded in late 2008 with a new concourse connecting to Terminal E while providing combined security, a variety of shops and restaurants and a link between Baggage Claims D and E. This is the inverse of the connector between Terminals B and C, which comprises a combined ticket hall but separate security facilities.
 Terminal D is home to Air Canada, Delta, Spirit (check-in only with gates in Terminal E) and United.
 This terminal is connected to the shopping area of Terminals B/C through a post-security walkway.
-The terminal contains a United Club and a Delta Sky Club.
+The terminal contains a United Club and a Delta Sky Club (recently announced to soon be remodeled and expanded).

-Gate assignments for Terminal D are: